croquet/croquet/historic/sdk/tutorials/1_4_view_smoothing.md

     this.lastMoved = viewTime;
 }
 ```
-This is called when the actor's sends a `moved` event.
+This is called when the actor sends a `"moved"` event.
 All it does is save the timestamp of the current frame.
-This way when we want to expolate the position of the dot, we know what time the model's position was last updated.
+This way when we want to extrapolate the position of the dot, we know what in what frame the model's position was last updated.

 ## Pawn.update()